nihal-ranchod/ARMMI-pandasi/README.md

-# PharmaQuery - Pharmaceutical Database Query Platform
+# AMMINA - African Manufacturing Market Intelligence & Network Analysis

-A comprehensive web application for querying pharmaceutical datasets using natural language.
-Built with pandas-ai and OpenAI GPT-4o-mini for intelligent data analysis and visualization.
+A comprehensive web application for querying manufacturing and market intelligence datasets using natural language.
+Built with pandas-ai and OpenAI GPT for intelligent data analysis and visualization, developed by Health 4 Development (H4D).

-## 🚀 Features
+## Features

 ### Core Functionality
 - **Natural Language Querying**: Ask questions about your data in plain English